-- Improve overall mobility;.

-- Better withstand rising energy costs or other economic shocks;.

-- Reduce energy use and emissions;.

-- Provide travel options for all Calgarians, regardless of age or income; and. - Increase Calgary's competitive advantage in the global marketplace.
+- Improve overall mobility. - Better withstand rising energy costs or other economic shocks. - Reduce energy use and emissions. - Provide travel options for all Calgarians, regardless of age or income. - Increase Calgary's competitive advantage in the global marketplace.

-In mostsome cases, it willmay not be practical to accommodate all modes of travel equally in every part of Calgary.
-Decisions willmay need to be made on which modes should be emphasized in each partdifferent parts of the city.
+In some cases, it may not be practical to accommodate all modes of travel equally in every part of Calgary.
+Decisions may need to be made on which modes should be emphasized in different parts of the city.
 Increasingly, travel will consist of using combinations of modes, making the integration of modes and user experience critical.
 Sustainable modes of transportation should be emphasized where they can provide convenient and realistic travel choices.
-The Transportation Sustainability Triangle in Figure 12 shows the relative sustainability of each transportation mode, with walking being the most sustainable.
+The Transportation Sustainability Triangle in Figure 2 shows the relative sustainability of each transportation mode, with walking being the most sustainable.
 Walking, wheeling and transit are all more sustainable modes because: